jurajsic/DQBDD/README.md

 ### Prenex Cleansed DQCIR

 Prenex cleansed DQCIR is an extension of [prenex cleansed QCIR](http://www.qbflib.org/qcir.pdf) format.
-This format add quantifiers of type `depend(v, v1, ..., vn)` which represent existential variable `v` with the dependency set `v1, ..., vn`.
+This format adds quantifiers of type `depend(v, v1, ..., vn)` which represent existential variable `v` with the dependency set `v1, ..., vn`.
 It is assumed that `v1, ..., vn` were already defined as `forall` variables and that `v` was not yet defined.
 The quantifier `exists` can still be used and it represents existential variable with the dependency set equal to the set of universal variables which were already defined with `forall` quantifier.

 Example of DQCIR format:
 ```